 The D2H syncs at 1/250, like the D200, and gets third place because it has no built-in flash.
 If you put a Nikon iTTL external flash on the D2H, fill flash performance is equally as excellent as the D200 and D70.

 The D1 has an awful flash system called D-TTL.
-Don't bother with it; I prefer manual flash guns (or automatic flash guns in manual mode) with the D1 because they're more reliable than the seemingly random exposures given by D-TTL.
+Don't bother with it; if I had to use a flash gun with the D1 I would use a manual flash gun, because guesswork is somewhat more reliable than the seemingly random exposures given by D-TTL.
 It finishes last, despite sharing a beastly 1/500 sync with the D70.

 The D200, D2H and D70 have matrix meters which are about as good as each other, which is to say, excellent.
 All three have their quirks, as all cameras do; for example, the D70 tends towards overexposure, and the D2H can underexpose by a stop or even more in very dim light (indoors under fluorescent lights, or late on an overcast day).
 I'd call them about the same; you'll find more exposure variation walking a hundred yards and shooting a different subject on the same camera than there is difference between cameras.
 I happily shoot slide films on film cameras that have meters this good!

-All three cameras have flash meters that are just about perfect for fill flash in daylight, as mentioned.
+All three of those cameras have flash meters that are just about perfect for fill flash in daylight, as mentioned.

 All of them look pretty bad nuking subjects indoors with direct flash.
 Don't do this; it always looks terrible, regardless of camera.
 Get yourself any 1980s flash gun and bounce off the ceiling for much better results!